The Mortgage Geezer is a trading style of Access Financial Services Ltd · FCA No. 301173 · Registered in England No. 04427489

 Insurance: We offer products from a range of insurers for non-investment contracts, such as Life Insurance, Critical Illness Cover, Income Protection and Family Protection Plans.
 We will advise and make a recommendation to you after we have assessed your insurance needs.

 Mortgages: We offer a comprehensive range of mortgages from across the market, but not deals that you can only obtain by going direct to a lender.
-We will advise and make a recommendation to you on residential mortgages, second charge, further advances, unsecured lending and consumer buy to lets, after we have assessed your needs.
+We will advise and make a recommendation to you on residential mortgages, second charge, further advances, unsecured lending and consumer buy-to-lets, after we have assessed your needs.

 Alternative Finance Options: We provide advice on second charge regulated mortgages and unsecured lending such as personal loans, and will take into account all options available before making a recommendation.